At a Glance

 In order to install/activate your newly-acquired digital ID in Outlook, follow the steps below:

-Step #4 – Then, make sure the S/MIME encryption method is selected in the format box.
-Leave the default security settings checked.
+Step #4: Then, make sure the S/MIME encryption method is selected in the format box.
+Make sure that both default security settings checkboxes are checked.

 Once you’ve done this, it’s time to insert your certificates.